cod1ng-studio/ton-exchange/README.md

 Unused grams will be return back.

-If operation is unsupported, the smart contract should respond with a message 0xffffffff.
+If operation is unsupported, the smart contract responds with a message 0xffffffff.

 ---